duttashi/visualizer/scripts/indian_trains/readme.md

 # Getting the coordinates for all stations

 ## Google Maps info

 I first used the same approach as curiousanalyics: querying Google Maps via the `geocode` function of the `ggmap` package for getting coordinates for each station name.
-One can see the code used for this at the beginning of [this R code](R_code/getting_coordinates.R)

-I found that geocode() has a parse limit, so I then wrote a custom function that would suspend the data extraction for an hour, and, will begin geocode extraction again from where it stopped earlier.
-This function is given in
+I found that `geocode()` has a parse limit, so I then wrote a custom function that would suspend the data extraction for an hour, and, will begin geocode extraction again from where it stopped earlier.
+This function is given in [here](/scripts/indian_trains/get_indian_train_geocoordinates.R)